 Imagine that deep and rich caramel flavor, paired with a light and slightly tangy brightness that only a sweet white wine could give.
 Gallo’s Apple and Caramel Holiday White Blend is a perfect, lightly sweet and effervescent sipping wine for a Holiday party, and it infuses this caramel sauce with its beautiful flavor.

-- 4 large apples, peeled, cored and diced fine (roughly 4 c)
+- 4 large baking apples, peeled, cored and diced finely

 - 1 c brown sugar